 However, the Frenchman’s career at PSG was short lived.
 After just ten games and one senior goal, Premier League Arsenal came calling, and a fee of half a million pounds was agreed.
 Whilst he struggled for first team chances in his debut season, his second season in England was far more successful.
 Anelka spent three seasons at Highbury, registering a total of 28 goals in 91 appearances.
 However, his performances in his final season, coupled with an apparent attitude problem sparked by rumours of a move to Spain, saw him out of favour with Arsenal supporters.
 He also unintentionally acquired the nickname ‘Le Sulk’.

 A single season at Real Madrid then followed.
 Despite the success of winning the Champions League after a 3-0 win over fellow La Liga side Valencia, Anelka then returned to PSG in the summer of 2000, signing a six year deal.
-He scored ten goals in 39 appearances, before being loaned back to the Premier League, this time with Gerard Houlier’s Liverpool.
+He scored ten goals in 39 appearances, before being loaned back to the Premier League, this time with Gerard Houllier’s Liverpool.
 Despite scoring four important goals during his time at Anfield, he was not offered a permanent deal.

 Anelka’s next move came in May 2002, when he signed for Manchester City for a fee of around£ £13 million.
-During his three years at Maine Road, Anelka scored several important goals, most notable against his former teams Liverpool and Arsenal, against rivals Manchester United and against Chelsea; a goal which ended Jose Mourinho’s unbeaten run as Blues boss.
+During his three years at Maine Road, Anelka scored several important goals, most notably against his former teams Liverpool and Arsenal, against rivals Manchester United and against Chelsea; a goal which ended Jose Mourinho’s unbeaten run as Blues boss.

 From there, Turkey became Anelka’s next destination and the fourth country on his global tour of goal scoring inconsistency.
 A return of 14 goals in just under forty appearances were pivotal as Fenerbahce’s stormed to the Super Lig title.